-Answer: Practices usually last 1 to 1.5 hours.
+When is practice?
+Practices usually last 1 to 1.5 hours.
 Each coach picks the day of the week, place and time; your coach will notify you.
 Coaches must wait until a call-in day to get their fields.
 This date is listed on our calendar of upcoming events.
 SCSA uses various Elementary School fields in Anderson Township and West Clermont county and Anderson Park District Fields.

+What day of the week are the games played?
+The spring season consists of 5 games played on Sundays.
 The fall season, Dribblers and Trappers play 8 games and the other age groups play 10 games.
 The first game is played on the Saturday before Labor Day.
 No games are scheduled on Labor Day weekend.
 On the first two weekends, most teams play on both Saturday and Sunday.
 Afterwards, most games are on Saturdays.
 The end of season tournament takes place on a Saturday and Sunday.

 What are the rules and bylaws for the Southeast Cincinnati Soccer Association?
 The rules range from a simple 4v4 game with no goalkeepers or throw-ins for the youngest players to a full 11v11 game equivalent to high school rules.
 Please CLICK HERE for the Official Rules Guide and Bylaws.

 What is the uniform?
 At the youngest level, Dribblers and Trappers receive team T-shirts included as part of the registration fee.
 Older teams provide their own shirts or can continue to use these T-shirts.
 All boys need shorts (typically black),soccer socks (typically black), shin-guards and acceptable shoes.
 Metal cleats and baseball cleats (with a cleat in the middle front of the shoe) are not acceptable.
 Soccer shoes and gym shoes are acceptable.